-Watch the Video Walk-throughs to view each step of completing a FAFSA.
+Watch the Video Walk-throughs below to view each step of completing a FAFSA.

 Contact Us if you need additional help completing the FAFSA.
 Reach out to us via email or by calling 615-350-8668.
 If your call is sent to voicemail, please leave a message with your name, high school name, and phone number (with area code).
 Someone from our team will respond promptly.

 The Student Aid Report (SAR) summarizes the information you submitted on your FAFSA and provides information about financial aid eligibility based on that information.

-After you submit your FAFSA online, you’ll get your personal SAR within three days via email.
-If you have an FSA ID and your FAFSA has been processed, you can log in at www.fafsa.gov to view your SAR information.
+After submitting your FAFSA online, you’ll get your personal SAR within three days via email.
+If you have a username/password and your FAFSA has been processed, you can log in at fafsa.gov to view your SAR information.
 The school(s) you list on your FAFSA will have access to your SAR data electronically within a day after it is processed.

 The SAR won’t tell you how much financial aid you’ll get, but if your application is complete, an Expected Family Contribution (EFC) will display in the upper right-hand corner of your SAR and your estimated Pell Grant amount will be provided.
 The lower the EFC, the more likely you will earn Pell Grant dollars.
 If your application is incomplete, your SAR will not include an EFC or Pell amount, but it will tell you what you need to do to resolve any issues.

 — When you get your SAR, review it carefully to make sure it’s correct and complete.
 The school(s) you listed on your FAFSA will use SAR information to determine your eligibility for federal and state financial aid.
 A school may ask you to verify the accuracy of the data you provide on the FAFSA, a process called “verification”, so you need to be sure the information is correct.